 Acting Clinical Specialist Radiation Therapist, Mid-Western Radiation Oncology Centre, Mater Private Healthcare, Limerick

-Surface guided radiotherapy (SGRT) is a technique that uses non-ionising and non-invasive camera technology to track patients’ surface in 3D for both setup and motion management during radiotherapy treatment delivery.
+Surface guided radiotherapy (SGRT) is a technique that uses non-ionising and non-invasive camera technology to track patients’ surface in 3D.
+Both for setup and motion management during radiotherapy treatment delivery.

 SGRT is a radiotherapy technique designed to improve the accuracy of patient treatment.
 During the treatment, a camera shines a red speckled pattern on the body surface of the patient to monitor exact positions for precisely targeted radiation.
-This process ensures that the treatment area receives the maximum dose of radiation therapy while the surrounding, healthy tissue receives a much lower dose.
+This process ensures that the treatment area receives the maximum dose of radiation therapy.
+While the surrounding, healthy tissue receives a much lower dose.

 Fewer permanent tattoos